The Moldy Peaches: History

 Green and Dawson met at Exile on Main Street Records in Mount Kisco, New York, and began working together.
-Green put out a 7" EP called X-Ray Vision under the name the Moldy Peaches, featuring recordings he made from 1994–96 with Dawson and various other friends, notably Jules Sheridan, a songwriter based in Scotland.
+Green put out a 7-inch EP called X-Ray Vision under the name the Moldy Peaches, featuring recordings he made from 1994 to 1996 with Dawson and various other friends, notably Jules Sheridan, a songwriter based in Scotland.
 Green and Dawson recorded a CDR album in 1998 under the name Moldy Peaches 2000 called FER THE KIDS before Dawson moved to Port Townsend, Washington.

 In early 1999, Green joined her there, and more home and live recordings transpired.
 The band returned to New York City as a four piece later in the year, including Jest Commons, guitar, and Justin Campbell, drums.
 They became active on the New York City anti-folk scene, playing at the SideWalk Cafe before the band broke up.
 Dawson and Green both recorded solo albums.
 The band reformed in August 2000 with Chris Barron of the Spin Doctors on lead guitar, Brian Piltin on bass guitar, and Strictly Beats (Brent Cole) on drums.
 (The "2000" was dropped from their name around this time).
 A new 11 song album was recorded, which led to a deal with Rough Trade in the UK.
 They gained recognition after their initial 7" 'Who's Got the Crack" was named 'Single of the Week' in NME.
 Rough Trade released the album The Moldy Peaches in 2001.
-Released in the U.S. on September 11, 2001, the same day as the September 11 attacks, it contained the song "NYC Is Like a Graveyard".
+Released in the U.S. on September 11, 2001, the same day as the September 11 attacks, it contained the song "NYC Is Like a Graveyard."
 The band expanded to a six-piece, with guitarists Jack Dishel and Aaron Wilkinson, bass player Steven Mertens, and drummer Strictly Beats, augmenting the original duo of Dawson and Green.
 They toured internationally with The Strokes with whom they shared record label and management.

 Aaron Wilkinson left the band and was replaced by Toby Goodshank.
 Wilkinson died from an overdose in July 2003.
 The Strokes dedicated their album Room on Fire to his memory.

 In 2003, a second album Moldy Peaches 2000 was released, a double-CD compilation of various scraps and live recordings.